whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-15-Bespoke-Post-Subscription-Box-January-2016-Moment-Review-Coupon.md

 <img src="/images/BespokePostJan2016MomentTaskOrganizer3.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>As you can see, the inside pages are lined with check boxes, great for making "To Do" lists.
-And it also includes some useful information as well, plus a printed ruler on the back of the cover for those moments when you need to measure something quickly.
+<p>As you can see, the inside pages are lined with checkboxes, great for making "To-Do" lists.
+And it also includes some useful information such as conversion tables and basic traveler's info covering 12 different countries.
+Plus it also has a printed ruler on the back of the cover for those moments when you need to measure something quickly.
 This is a small but very useful notebook!</p>

 <br>